darbyjohnston/dtk/README.md

 A lightweight toolkit for building cross-platform applications.

 Features:
-* Support for Linux, macOS, and Windows
+* Available for Linux, macOS, and Windows
 * Collection of widgets including buttons, editors, sliders, and menus
 * Collection of layouts including horizontal, vertical, grid, and tabs
 * Keyboard navigation